Ethan826/tablexi-coding-challenge/README.md

 demonstrate a speedup.
 So `memoizee` did not capture the duplicated effort in running `fib()` with a larger argument.

-Immutable.Map would work well if it weren’t immutable—but I need to be able to mutate the data structure holding the memoized data because it has to sit outside the scope of the recursive function (there might be some functional programming trick to that but I don’t know it).
+Immutable.Map would work well as a way to store previously computed arguments—if it weren’t immutable—but I need to be able to mutate the data structure holding the memoized data because it has to sit outside the scope of the recursive function (there might be some functional programming trick to that but I don’t know it).

 So I decided to use the `object-hash` library and roll my own memoization.
 I coerce the `prices` argument to an array and then hash